 Lost productivity, lost wages or lack of manageable work with crucial benefits can impact individuals living with a rare disease.
 Caregivers experience financial impacts from caring for patients with rare diseases, with 86% reporting that they cut back on household savings, did not save for long-term goals, used personal savings and took on more personal debt.

 For one-third of individuals with a rare disease, it can take between one and five years to receive a proper diagnosis.
-Patients with rare diseases often seek treatment in clinics where the condition has never been seen before and symptoms that are absent, masked, misunderstood or confused can also contribute to delayed diagnosis.
+Patients with rare diseases often seek treatment in clinics where the condition has never been seen before, and absent, masked, misunderstood or confused symptoms can also contribute to delayed diagnosis.

-Rare disease treatments range from curing the disease, modifying how the disease functions or treating the symptoms.
+Rare disease treatments range in effectiveness from curing the disease, modifying how the disease functions or treating the symptoms of the disease.
 Truly curative treatments are rare.
-Disease-modifying therapies target the underlying pathology of a disease to prevent it from worsening.
+Disease modifying therapies target the underlying pathology of a disease to prevent it from worsening.
 Symptomatic treatments seek to temper symptoms or maintain physical, emotional and mental functioning.
-Treatments may include medications, nutritional agents, surgical procedures, psychotherapy, physical and occupational therapy, and medical devices.
+Treatments may include medications, nutritional agents, surgical procedures, psychotherapy, physical and occupational therapy and medical devices.
 Examples include cardiac valve conduits that expand as a child grows to prevent repeated surgeries throughout their lifetime and nutrition and dietary supplement interventions to promote proper growth and development among patients with inborn errors of metabolism (IEM).
 Delays in the development, approval and availability of new drugs to treat rare diseases can have unintended consequences for patients.
 For example, treatments for spinal muscular atrophy are limited and must be administered to infants and children under 2 years old, which could mean the difference between life and death for patients.

 Many patients with rare diseases require medical devices to diagnose and treat their conditions, such as genetic tests, pediatric implants that grow with a child and pediatric intrathecal ports for drug delivery.
 The U.S. Food and Drug Administration (FDA) and the National Institutes of Health’s National Center for Advancing Translational Sciences/Office of Rare Diseases Research reported that 917 clinicians cited unmet medical device needs in 2015, with many noting the need for entirely new diagnostic and therapeutic devices.

 In 1983, Congress passed the Orphan Drug Act (ODA), which created financial incentives for drug and biologics manufacturers to research and develop treatments for orphan diseases.
-These include tax credits for the costs of clinical research, government grant funding, assistance for clinical research, and a seven-year exclusive marketing period for the first sponsor of an orphan-designated product that obtains market approval from the FDA.
+These include tax credits for the costs of clinical research, government grant funding, assistance for clinical research and a seven-year exclusive marketing period for the first sponsor of an orphan-designated product that obtains market approval from the FDA.
 Since the ODA passed, more than 250 orphan drugs have been developed and made available to more than 13 million Americans.
-Nonetheless, it can take more than 10 years from initial discovery to entering the market, and less than 12% of drugs that enter clinical testing eventually make it to the market.

-The FDA administers three programs to incentivize research and development of pharmaceuticals, biologics and medical equipment.
+The FDA administers three programs to incentivize research and development of pharmaceuticals, biologics and medical equipment to treat rare diseases.
 The Orphan Drug Modernization Program was created to eliminate the FDA’s backlog of orphan drugs.
 The Rare Pediatric Disease Designation and Voucher Program awards priority review vouchers to sponsors of rare pediatric disease product applications.
 The Humanitarian Use Device Designation Program creates an alternative pathway for getting market approval for medical devices that may help people with rare diseases or conditions.
-Several bills were introduced in the 116th Congress (2019-2020) addressing the research and development of treatments, medication affordability, and education and awareness of rare diseases.
+Several bills were introduced in the 116th Congress (2019-20) addressing the research and development of treatments, medication affordability and education and awareness of rare diseases.